-This policy is set against the Audit Commission's review of charging in the public sector which recommended that;
+This policy is set against four best practice points of charging in the public sector;

 - Councils should undertake regular reviews of their approaches to charging, both within service areas and across the council; - Managers should ensure that income from charges, and the level of subsidy this provides, are transparent and inform the decision-making process; - Councillors and managers should better understand the non-financial contribution charging has to strategic and service objectives. - Councils do not make an effective use of their charging powers, and authorities need to change their approach to charging if they are to achieve their financial and strategic objectives.
 At a time when pressure on services is increasing in the public sector and revenues decreasing, councils need to understand, address and improve the way they charge for services.